holgero/PicUsbServo/README.md

 ## Directories

-18f13k50	Bootloader for the PIC 18f13k50 (maybe works on the complete
+18f13k50	Bootloader for the PIC 18f13k50 (works only on 18f13k50,
-		PIC family 18f1xk50, maybe not)
+		the 18f14k50 has a different block write size).

 ## License